01 May 4 Surprisingly Simple Ways to Increase Customer Referrals

-Half of all my large clients come from referrals!
-These are the clients who allow me and my husband to work from home full-time.
+Half of all my repeat customers come from referrals!
+These are the customers who allow me and my husband to work from home full-time.
 Don’t get me wrong, new customers are important too, but referrals are the lifeblood of almost every business venture.

 The question is, are you doing everything you can to leverage the influence of these happy customers to bring you new business?
 Here are a few strategies that I follow religiously.